jacoduplessis/django-blog/README.md

 ## Ideas For Investigating

-- integrate with a SSG like Pelican
+- integrate with a SSG like Pelican (see [here](https://docs.getpelican.com/en/latest/plugins.html#using-plugins-to-inject-content))